zain/jogging/README.rst

 FAQ
 ======================
 1. What's the difference between Jogging and django-logging?

 Django logging just sets up a single root logger for you.
 Jogging lets you set up different loggers for different modules.

 The "basic" configuration above solves the same use case as django-logging.

-2. What's the difference between Jogging and django-db-log? django-db-log just logs exceptions to the database.
+2. What's the difference between Jogging and django-db-log?

+django-db-log just logs exceptions to the database.
 It's not for debug or general purpose logging, and doesn't have anything to do with Python's logging module.

 Jogging comes with a handler called DatabaseHandler that logs exceptions (and anything else you want) to the database much like django-db-log does.

 3. If you can use logging's log functions and still use Jogging, what's the benefit of using Jogging's log functions?

-Two reasons: firstly, you get a "source" variable you can use in your logger's formatter that is populated with the name of the calling function; and secondly, Jogging's log functions pick the right logger for you automatically, so you don't have to worry about whether the logger is already set up.
+Two reasons: firstly, you get a ``source`` variable you can use in your logger's formatter that is populated with the name of the calling function; and secondly, Jogging's log functions pick the right logger for you automatically, so you don't have to worry about whether the logger is already set up.

 ======================
 Implementation
 ======================
-Much inspiration was taken from =Django's logging proposal <http://groups.google.com/group/django-developers/browse_thread/thread/8551ecdb7412ab22>`_.
+Much inspiration was taken from `Django's logging proposal <http://groups.google.com/group/django-developers/browse_thread/thread/8551ecdb7412ab22>`_.

-Jogging requires a dictionary, settings.LOGGING, that defines the loggers you want to control through Jogging (by name).
+Jogging requires a dictionary, ``settings.LOGGING``, that defines the loggers you want to control through Jogging (by name).
 Here is how Jogging works:

-1. All loggers are created on server startup from settings.LOGGING (that code is in the middleware's __init__ function, for lack of a better place).
+1. All loggers are created on server startup from ``settings.LOGGING`` (the init code is in the middleware's ``__init__`` function, for lack of a better place).
 Handlers are added to the loggers as defined, and levels are set.
-2. When your app calls Jogging's log functions, the calling function is matched against the logger names in settings.LOGGING and the most specific logger is chosen.
-For example, say myproj.myapp.views.func is the caller; it will match loggers named "myproj.myapp.views.func", "myproj.myapp.views", "myproj.myapp", and "myproj".
-The earliest one that matches will be chosen.
+2. When your app calls Jogging's log functions, the calling function is matched against the logger names in ``settings.LOGGING`` and the most specific logger is chosen.
+For example, say ``myproj.myapp.views.func()`` is the caller; it will match loggers named ``myproj.myapp.views.func``, ``myproj.myapp.views``, ``myproj.myapp``, and ``myproj``.
+The first (most specific) one that matches will be chosen.
-3. log() is called on the chosen logger, and Python's logging module takes over from here.
+3. ``log()`` is called on the chosen logger, and Python's logging module takes over from here.

 ===========
 Resources